Stormville Airport : Questions and Concerns

 The sound of a small airplane departing Stormville is less audible than that of a police or fire siren, a passing train, traffic on a local road, a truck passing on I-84, and your neighbor's lawn mower or leaf blower.
 It is also brief in duration.

-The effect for a very few properties near the departure end of the runway could be as if they had relocated from a quiet street to Route 52.
+The effect for a very few properties near the departure end of the runway could be as if they had relocated to a slightly busier street.
 Controlling residential development near the departure end of runways, and close to the airport in general, can very effectively mitigate the noise impact of the airport.

 Fortunately, one of Stormville's departures leads over undeveloped property owned by the State Correctional Facility.
 (It does not lead directly over Greenhaven Prison.)
 Departures from Stormville could favor that runway.
 The land southeast of the airport belongs to the Metro-north railroad.